How Socialization in Assisted Living Can Improve the Health of Aging Adults

 A socially active life can also have additional health benefits – less physical pain, lower blood pressure, and even a boosted immune system.

-According to Seniorly, some older adults who live at home may still be dealing with loneliness.
+According to Seniorly, some older adults who live at home may still experience loneliness.
 Even with great in-home care, they may not be getting the amount of contact and communication they need.

 Studies show that loneliness can increase health risks, with Forbes reporting that loneliness could be a bigger health risk than obesity or smoking, and another study showing that social isolation increased the risk of death by as much as 30%.
 Socially isolated seniors often experience higher mortality rates as well.

-For many aging adults, the key to increasing socialization may be to attend an adult day program, move to an assisted living community, or consider another type of senior housing.
+For many aging adults, the key to increasing socialization may be attending an adult day program, moving to an assisted living community, or considering another type of senior housing.

-An assisted living community makes it easier for residents to socialize with their peers.
+An assisted living community can make it easier for residents to socialize with their peers.

-There are plenty of common areas where people can gather as well as structured activities like games, cultural events, dancing, field trips, and more.
+In many assisted living facilities, there are plenty of common areas where people can gather, as well as structured activities like games, cultural events, dancing, field trips, and more.

 Recommended for you: